-Forewords
+Forewords 1

 Executive Summary

 Introduction

-The tipping point
+The tipping point 6

-The digital revolution: past, present and future
+The digital revolution 8

-1. Customer Journey evolution 8
+1. Customer journey evolution 8

-2. The evolution of online 12
+2. The evolution of online spend 12

 3. Importance of age for category penetration 13

 4. Increased pace and spend of online 14

 5. Increasing significance of Gen Z and millennials 16

 6. Faster, cheaper in-home deliveries 17

 7. Fewer stores drives consumers online 18

 8. Better connectivity and more powerful devices 19

 9. New retail business models 20

 10. The rise of Al 21

 Risks to a digital future

 Conclusion 24